Japanese Chin Grooming Guide: Coat Care, Shedding, Bathing & Daily Routine

 Low-heat dryer (optional)Dries coat fullyAlways use low heat and low air

-Avoid human shampoo.
+Avoid using human shampoo, as it can cause dryness or irritation.
 A dog’s skin is different and human products can cause dryness or itching.

 • Start at the head and move toward the tail